adenexvfx/io_scene_CSGO/README.md

 - You can rotate players models (will affect only new players models in the 'legacy' folder) and W weapons by 90 degrees.
 - Can fix idle animations for weapons and players (with only one keyframe inside it).
 Basically it will add two more keyframes, so Unreal Engine will import it correctly.
 - Set fps of the animation automatically, from reading the QC file.
 If this option is disabled, or QC file is missing, fps will be set to 30.

+# Batch SFM2 DMX converter
+This part of the addon can batch convert DMX animations from SFM2.

+## Features
+- Will fix all the bones of the skeleton for later usage in Unreal Engine.
+- Fps for animation will be set automatically.
+- Keyframes for animations and camera will offset automatically.
+- Agr-like naming of FBX files.

 ![Settings](https://i.imgur.com/jq8lgFM.png)